bwvoss/failure-patterns-essay/README.md

 [src](http://queue.acm.org/detail.cfm?id=2353017)

-Erlang believes failing processes quickly helps avoid data corruption and transient bugs that commonly cause system crashes at scale, and forces confronting error earlier rather than later and reducing the fear of system failures.

-Keeping error handling in the supervisor encapsulates logic around failure, and reduces the complexity error handling adds to other parts of the application.
-And process isolation with message passing allows processes to continue working despite transient failure.

-#### <a name="js"></a> Asynchronous Javascript

-I will demonstrate how two JavaScript libraries deal with error handling during asynchronous execution: jQuery, and RxJS, a reactive programming library.
+Asynchronous execution forces an approach to error handling that doesn't depend on a linear flow of execution.
+There are two JavaScript libraries that deal with asynchronous execution: jQuery, and RxJS, a reactive programming library.

 ##### Scoped Callbacks

-Error handling during asynchronous execution is difficult because the program's execution may not be linear.
-Take this example of an Ajax request in jQuery:
+This is an example of an Ajax request in jQuery:

 ```javascript
 $.ajax({